 \our is implemented through an iterative procedure.
 Each iteration involves two simple steps -- generating noisy data based on the core tensor estimates from the Tucker decomposition of the $\mathcal{B}$ from the last iteration and running a regular GLM on noise-augmented data with vectorized predictors.
 Parameter estimates from \our are robust to the choice of hyperparameter $\lambda$ while $n_e$ requires careful tuning. \our outperforms other decomposition-based regularization methods for TR in both simulated data and real-life data applications and can also identify important predictors though it is not designed for that purpose.

+Due to the cubic time complexity in the dimensionality $\mathbf{B}$ and $\mathbf{G}$ in Tucker decomposition and tensor reconstruction in each iteration of the algorithm, we limited the applications of \our to tensor data of relatively low dimensions in the empirical evaluations.
+We will continue to seek more computationally efficient approaches for Tucker decomposition and tensor re-construction so to apply \our to higher-dimensional tensor datasets, such as medical imaging data, and examine its effectiveness in promoting sparsity in such settings.
+Since the cubic time complexity is not unique to \our but also arises in other procedures involving Tucker decomposition and tensor re-construction while the noise augmentation and the GLM step in \our is associated only with linear time complexity, one can be easily code and incorporate the noise augmentation step in software packages and apps that already run tensor regression with Tucker decomposition to help achieve $\ell_0$ regularization for the regression.

-For future work, we plan to apply \our to more complex tensor datasets, such as medical imaging data, to further explore the benefits of applying low-rank decomposition and the $\ell_0$ regularization on the core tensor to TR in general and establish the asymptotic distributions of the estimated core tensor and estimated $\mathcal{B}$ via the \our procedure, based on which confidential intervals of the parameters can be constructed.
+We will also explore the asymptotic distributions of the estimated core tensor and the estimated $\mathcal{B}$ via the \our procedure, based on which confidential intervals of the parameters can be constructed.
 In addition, it would be of interest to quantify the convergence rate of the \our procedure in $n$, the number of parameters in $\mathcal{B}$, and the number of zero elements in the core tensor, and the fluctuations around the final estimates of the estimated parameters upon convergence.